alienator88/Sentinel/README.md

 - 100% Swift
 - Can drop an app in the drop target to unquarantine and optionally auto-open the app after it is unquarantined
 - Can drop an app in the drop target to ad-hoc self sign and replace the certificate
+- Finder extension to easily right click apps and unquarantine
 - Custom auto-updater that pulls latest release notes and binaries from GitHub Releases (Sentinel should be ran from /Applications folder to avoid permission issues)
 - Supports macOS Sequoia